axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-16-RADICAL COMPANIES for the Impatient.markdown

     Below are graphics representation of each PRIs with a mix of red and beige. taken by SALIM, DALIAH, ALICIA, KIM, JULIO, and ANITA.
 ALICIA is takes the largest PRI with $5000 and ANITA the smallest with $1000.
     The graph shows the PRI ACCOUNT as a horizontal box full of read liquid.
 Below are vertical boxes that represent each person's PRI.They all have a mix of beige and red to indicate that they all had to complement their PRI with withdrawals from the PRI ACCOUNT." title="RADICAL Distribution">
    </p>
    <p>In the breakeven case we finally get to pay ourselves fully from the revenue that we’ve generated.
-Even in this case, some people may need to draw from the Predictable Recurring Income (PRI) Account, maybe because their PRI are high, or their RADs are low, or both.
+Even in this case, some people may need to draw from the <em>Predictable  Recurring Income</em> (PRI) Account, maybe because their PRI are high, or their RADs are low, or both.
    </p>
    <p style="font-family: courier new; font-size: smaller; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
     <img src="/assets/img/en-predictable-recurring-income-pri-t2.svg" alt="A table and a graph.
 The DIVIDENS are $6000, which is below the $10000 breakeven point.
 The table has five rows and six columns.
 The rows are labeled RADs, PRIs, Earned, PRI ACCOUNT, and EARNED  Dividens.